nzielln/animator/animation/resources/README.md

 ![UML Diagram](images/Animator.jpeg)

 ### Modified UML Class Diagram
-These are some of the changes we made to our model design as we worked through our views.
+These are the changes we made to our model design as we worked through our views.

 ### Shape
 #### Shape Constructors
 Because the properties for particular shape and its name and type are set at different times in the [AnimationBuilder](/src/cs5004/animator/util/AnimationBuilder.java), we had to change our constructor for our shapes.
 Our constructor now takes in two argument, name and type.
 A seperate methods was added to set the other properties for the shape.
+We also encountered a problem with how we were initially checking our appears and disappears time to make sure they made sense.
+To solve this problem, we combined our setter method for these time so that we're compairing both times as they are added at the same time.

+We also added a new method that would indicate if a shape is created so a new shape of the same properties is not created.
+Additionally, we added three new methods for changing the position, size and color of the a copy of the Shape object when a new transformation is created.

 #### Shape Arguments
 We also changed our shapes to accept arguments of type int instead of float, again, to adhere to the